-The Consulate General provides notarial services include notarisation and authentication of documents, attestation and certification of signatures and stamps, witnessing of a signature affixed to statutory declaration and certifying a true copy of a document that are used in Singapore or Singapore Courts.
+The Consulate-General provides notarial services including notarisation and authentication of documents, attestation and certification of signatures and stamps, witnessing of a signature affixed to statutory declaration and certifying a true copy of a document that is used in Singapore or Singapore Courts.

 Please bring along with you the following original document as a form of identification.

 b.
 Passport, Blue NRIC as well as Form 7 for Singapore PRs.

 c.
 Passport/HKID card (depending on which identification document is used on the documents meant to be notarised) for Non-Singaporeans.

 Certifying a True Copy of a Document

 For Certifying a True Copy of a Document, please note that the Consulate has to see the original document and compare with an exact copy of the document.
 On the day of service, please bring the original documents and an exact photocopy of each document to be certified as true.

 Please note that there will be a fee levied in respect of notarial functions.
 The list of fees is displayed on the notice board in the Consulate-General.